gem5/gem5-resources/src/ubuntu-generic-diskimages/make-kernel-and-gem5-bridge-driver.md

 ### Test with gem5

 - Use the disk image and the kernel to run a gem5 filesystem simulation, ensuring the new kernel and modules are correctly set up.
+See the bottom of this file for an example.

-- You can use the following code snipped to use the disk image and kernel you made.
+- You can use the following code snippet to use the disk image and kernel you made.

 ```python
 image = DiskImageResource("/path/to/gem5-resources/src/ubuntu-generic-diskimages/arm-disk-image-22-04/arm-ubuntu")